sangho1130/DnD/README.md

 ### Prerequisite for D&D analysis

-Following tools are required to run D&D analysis (more efficient version is coming).
+Following tools are required to run D&D analysis.
 For most users, we recommend to install conda or mamba virtual environment to install these programs.
 For package installation and management, please advise with conda/mamba manuals.

 D&D pipeline was tested on Python 3.9.19 and R 4.3.3 using mamba (https://mamba.readthedocs.io/en/latest/).